On 14 October 2019, the EC meeting and 5th symposium were organized by Nepal JSPS Alumni Association (NJAA) in Kathmandu, Nepal.

-In the morning, NJAA hold the general meeting.
+In the morning, NJAA hold the EC meeting.
 It was reported about the JSPS Guidance seminar in August.
 The reaction of the participants was so favorable, and more applications would be expected next year.

 In the afternoon, 5th symposium of NJAA was held on the theme “Emerging Issues, Challenges and Opportunities in Urban Planning in Nepal” with approximately 100 participants including researchers, government officials and so on.